UX Design: How Video Content Can Enhance User Experience

 Example of a live-action video combining human talk and visual demonstrations

-Screencast videos: this video type captures the screen this way, showing particular processes.
+Screencast videos: These capture the screen and show specific processes.
 It is especially effective for various tutorials and product videos presenting digital products and software.

 Screencast video capturing the illustration process in Procreate

-Live-action screencast videos: as it’s clear from the name, this type presents a combination of two previous types.
-In this case, viewers can simultaneously see what is going on the screen and the person giving explanations.
+Live-action screencast videos: as the name suggests, this type combines the previous two types.
+In this case, viewers can simultaneously see what is happening on the screen and the person explaining.

-Animation (cartoon) videos: these videos are very close to cartoons, which means that they present the animated sequence of many still images that can be presented in a variety of visual styles: 2D (flat), 3D (having dimension and depth), and stop-motion (capturing individual frames and combining them in a sequence).
+Animation (cartoon) videos: These videos are very similar to cartoons, which means that they present an animated sequence of many still images that can be presented in a variety of visual styles: 2D (flat), 3D (having dimension and depth), and stop-motion (capturing individual frames and combining them in a sequence).

 Animated video created as visual storytelling support for the article about gamification in UI design